 The more you get, the more you want.
 I have experienced this in my life as well.
 If I was making $500/month, then I’d always want $1k/month, and if making $1k/month, I’d always want $2k/month.
 I’d always want more and more and more.
 It was never enough.
 When my income would go up, mysteriously, so would my bills.
 It was my own fault, yet, I didn’t see it.

 One of the best things that has ever happened in my life was being homeless!
 Sounds crazy, huh?
 In that homeless shelter, I learned how to truly be content.
 When I got my first apartment, I had nothing.
 No silverware, no table to eat on, no couch to sit on, no plates, bowls, no clothes, nothing.
 We lived like that for several months.
-I remember a friend from church donated a bottle of laundry detergent to me and it made me cry.
+I remember a friend from church donated a bottle of laundry detergent to support me and it made me cry.
 Crying over laundry detergent.
 Pretty dumb, right?
 Not to me.
 I didn’t have ANYTHING.
 I was thankful for WHATEVER I could get!
 The bed I borrowed from the 1980’s that killed my back, whatever it was, I was happy.
 I was just happy to be out of the homeless shelter! lol.

 Listen, I know where I’ve been.
 I know where I am now.
 No one will ever convince me I’m not rich.
 Not when I want for absolutely nothing!
 My garage has a ceiling fan!
 Like seriously, who does that?
 I have a lot, but I will never forget where I was 4 years ago.
 So, people can say I’m poor for only making $18k/year, that’s fine, but I know the truth is that I have more than many people who make $60k/year.
-I’m not in any debt and I sleep well at night.
+I’m not in any debt and I sleep comfortably and well at night.

 What do you want in your life?
 Still convinced that having more money will solve all your problems?
+Do you have any of your own tips to share?